Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/09-variables-ii/body.md

 After this exercise, you should be able to:

-- Assign a string value to a variable
+- Demonstrate how to assign a string value to a variable
-- Assign a boolean value to a variable
+- Demonstrate how to assign a boolean value to a variable

 ### Exercise